Avocado Salmon Rolls

 How to serve salmon avocado rolls

 I like serving the salmon avocado rolls on a slice of cucumber for easy handling.
-To make them look pretty, add a sprinkling of sesame seeds and chives to garnish.
+To make them look pretty, sprinkle sesame seeds and chives over them.
 They taste great as they are, but you can also serve them with a dipping sauce for added flavor.
 Soy sauce is a simple solution, or try them with my homemade ponzu sauce.
 Mix chili flakes or chili oil into your soy sauce for a spicy salmon roll.

 Watch how to make this recipe